mathewgomas-alfred/mathewgomas.io/untranslatable_pages/triaging_bugs.rst

 .. admonition:: Tell the user:

     Please indicate your operating system correctly.
-For Linux, select the distribution, appimage or compiled from sources and Linux, for Windows, select MS Windows/MS Windows, for OS X or macOS, select macports, disk images or homebrew and OS X.
+For Linux, select the distribution, appimage or compiled from sources and Linux, for Windows, select MS Windows/MS Windows, for macOS or macOS, select macports, disk images or homebrew and macOS.

 If the user has selected Windows CE for platform, set it to MS Windows without asking them.